uxebu/bonsai-docs/overview/Execution.md

   that don't support workers and it makes debugging Bonsai more easy.
 * Worker runner context -- loads JS and runs movie code within a Worker instance, providing a sandboxed environment, with theoretic performance improvements (no UI blocking for expensive operations) but potentially lacking debugability.

+**Note**: The runner context has limited access to browser functionality (e.g. no DOM access) because in most cases the Bonsai code is executed in a worker.
+Therefore you are limited to use the provided Bonsai API and the normal JS functions that are provided for a worker (see [Functions available for workers on MDN](https://developer.mozilla.org/en-US/docs/DOM/Worker/Functions_available_to_workers) for details).
+If you want to pass initial data to the runner context you can read about that at the bottom of this page or if you want to dynamically manipulate the DOM through Bonsai you should have a look at the [Communication overview](/overview/Communication.html).

 The built version of Bonsai is taking care to select the best approach for a particular browser (determined through feature detection):